H2CO3/steelsafe/README.md

   length.
 The settings of the Argon2 hash function are the [recommended values][1] (19 MB RAM, Argon2id algorithm variant, 2 iterations, 1 degree of parallelism).
 * The length of the KDF salt follows the recommended value, too (16 bytes), and the variant of ChaCha20 with a longer nonce (24 bytes), XChaCha20 is used.
+The latter allows us to use randomly-generated nonces without any real risk of ever repeating them.
-* Salts and nonces are generated using a cryptographically-strong PRNG, and the internal structure of the code makes salt or nonce reuse impossible.
+* Salts and nonces are generated using a cryptographically-strong PRNG, and the combination of the internal structure of the code and database constraints make salt or nonce reuse impossible **within the same database.** There's **no way** for the software to guarantee salt and nonce uniqueness **globally,** across DBs.
 * Cleartext secrets are securely overwritten after use under as many circumstances as possible.
 This is not _always_ possible, so it is done on a best effort basis.
 * It doesn't expose these details to the user, so it's impossible to set them to